nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 ### Index

-Users can create indices when they define a data schema.
+Users can create indices when they defin a data schema.
 The CKB provides extra support for indexed properties, such as conditional query and/or aggregate functions which can be used in validators or `owner_lock` / `data_lock` scripts.
 For example, to start a capped crowd sale, the starter of the sale can create an Identity Cell ([Identity](#identity)), and uses conditional query and aggregate functions to tell whether the sum of tokens belong to this specific identity is larger than or equal to crowd sale's goal.

 ## Identity